pretix/pretix/doc/api/resources/events.rst

-                                                                 (strings) to items in the event (integers or ``null``). timezone                              string                     Event timezone name item_meta_properties                  object                     Item-specific meta data parameters and default values.
+                                                                 (strings) to items in the event (integers or ``null``). timezone                              string                     Event timezone name item_meta_properties                  object                     Item-specific meta data parameters and default values. valid_keys                            object                     Cryptographic keys for non-default signature schemes.
+                                                                 For performance reason, value is omitted in lists and only contained in detail views.
+Value can be cached.
 ===================================== ========================== =======================================================